-Trainees are assessed as having reached a minimum level of skill and are then individually evaluated using the equipment in a series of skill reinforcing scenarios.
-Following the evaluation, trainees are debriefed about their performance then given the opportunity to address any issues they may have.
+Trainees are assessed as having reached a minimum skill level and then individually evaluated using the equipment in a series of skill-reinforcing scenarios.
+Following the evaluation, trainees are debriefed about their performance and then given the opportunity to address any issues they may have.
 Each trainee’s records will be handed to the employer (or trainee) after completion of the program.

 - Steel toed work boots

 - Any other PPE required by the workplace

 - Harnesses are provided, but if participants are more comfortable using/bringing their own, they are encouraged to do so.

 NOTE: Because previous training is hard to judge from one training company to another, re-certification courses will only be made available to individuals able to present proof of previous training from Clockwork Safety & Equipment Training or another widely credible source.
 In-house training at a previous employer will NOT suffice.